 I’m originally from the northern tropics of Townsville and moved to the Gold Coast when I was a child.
-I work professionally in the coastal and environmental industry between the crossroads of business development and community development.
+I work professionally in the coastal and environmental industry between the crossroads of business and community development.
 I love designing, pitching and packaging ideas.
 I am proud of co-founding a national non for profit, Intrepid Landcare, that connects and empowers young people to act and lead with Landcare.

 I find it interesting how your roots also shape you to be who you are and perhaps will become.
 My father being an artist, who fell into the Paper Mache` scene (yes, I did have the best piñatas growing up at birthday parties), and my mother, a disability advocate, together created me.
 Also, being one of four siblings, and two step-siblings, attention was sparse, so seeking attention had to be fast and savvy.
 Hence, I have a sporadic mind that is constantly thinking of ideas to engage people to become interesting social environmental artists in their own right.
 I live.